 Don’t obsess over bounce rate

 Your focus shouldn’t be on optimizing for bounce rate, but improving the user experience.
 Then, bounces will take care of themselves.
 The easier your content is to access and the more relevant it is to your visitor, the more pages they’re likely to check out.
+For more details, check out our guide to improving the landing page experience:

-Start providing a better user experience with, targeted, fully-customizable landing pages built from professional templates by Instapage.
+Then, start providing a better user experience with, targeted, fully-customizable landing pages built from professional templates by Instapage.